-How does NAWRB give me an exceptional membership experience?
+How does NAWRB give me an exceptional consortium experience?

 We excel at relationships and creating connections.
 As a part of NAWRB, you will have the opportunity to develop business and personal relationships to last a lifetime.
 In addition, our marketing emails, press releases and weekly newsletters will be waiting in your inbox covering breaking news, association updates, business leads, discounts and other important information helping you to filter out what’s important in a busy, competitive industry.
 Finally, we act as your voice at industry events and talk about the issues you care about in our articles, magazines and in-person.